josephrobertlopez/React-Rule-Engine/README.md

 npm run dev
 ```
 ## Testing
 For testing, the app leverages the vitest framework. jsdom is leveraged to render the HTML in a headless browser environment.
+The React Testing Library is leveraged for component tests.

 ```Bash
 npm run test